 Choose Viking if you prefer an evening drink to a stage show.

 While Viking offers some organized evening entertainment, it's not as varied as Azamara's lineup.
 The Star Theater is the main entertainment venue, where the ship's group of singers and dancers perform occasional production shows (usually two to three per weeklong sailing).
 The men in the group also do a fantastic Rat Pack show in the ship's intimate nightclub Torshavn, as well as a fun Beatles night on the pool deck.
 Occasionally, a local act will come onboard for a special show, but these are few and far between.
 Most people relax at night in one of the lounges -- or head into port for local fun on the line's many overnights.

-Choose Viking if you want all of your dining included.
+Choose Viking if you really don't want children on your cruise ship.

 On Viking, you won't have to worry about children being onboard since the minimum age to sail is 18.
 So, if you want an adult-only experience, Viking is the way to go.